Star Wars Jedi Knight: Dark Forces II: Plot

 Kyle and Jan follow 8t88 to Jerec's ship, the Sulon Star, where the droid was told to come to collect his payment.
-With the ship docked at a refueling station, Kyle infiltrates it through the fuel lines, only to find that Jerec has double-crossed and destroyed 8t88.
-After defeating two of Jerec's Dark Jedi, Pic (Denny Delk) and Gorc, Kyle retrieves 8t88's head, which still contains the map to the Valley.
+With the ship docked at a refueling station, Kyle infiltrates it through the fuel lines and finds that Jerec has double-crossed and destroyed 8t88.
+After defeating two of Jerec's Dark Jedi, Pic and Gorc, Kyle retrieves 8t88's head, which still contains the map to the Valley.
 After WeeGee deciphers it, Kyle and Jan head to the Valley, finding the Sulon Star docked above.
-Kyle boards the ship again and battles another Dark Jedi, Maw (Morgan Hunter), killing him in anger.
-Jerec then arrives, holding Jan hostage, and orders Kyle to kill her.
-If the player has followed the Light Side up until this point, Kyle refuses to do so; otherwise, he executes Jan and declares his intentions to absorb the Valley's power himself.
+Kyle boards the ship again, battles another Dark Jedi, Maw, and kills him.
+Jerec arrives, holding Jan hostage, and orders Kyle to kill her.

+If the player has followed the Light Side until this point, Kyle refuses to do so; otherwise, he executes Jan and declares his intentions to absorb the Valley's power.
 Either way, an enraged Jerec uses the Force to incapacitate Kyle and disable the Sulon Star.
 As the ship crashes into the canyon below and explodes, Kyle narrowly escapes in his ship, the Moldy Crow.

-If Kyle has followed the Dark Side, he is again confronted by Yun, whom he defeats and executes, before heading off to find Jerec.
-If Kyle has followed the Light Side, he is captured by Jerec's remaining Dark Jedi: Yun, Sariss (Valerie Wildman), and Boc Aseca (Time Winters).
-After Boc destroys Kyle's lightsaber, a redeemed Yun tries to protect him, only to be killed by Sariss.
-Using Yun's lightsaber, Kyle defeats both Sariss and Boc before confronting Jerec.
+If Kyle follows the Dark Side, he is again confronted by Yun, whom he defeats and executes before heading off to find Jerec.
+If Kyle has followed the Light Side, he is captured by Jerec's remaining Dark Jedi: Yun, Sariss, and Boc Aseca.
+After Boc destroys Kyle's lightsaber, a redeemed Yun tries to protect him, but Sariss kills him.
+Using Yun's lightsaber, Kyle defeats Sariss and Boc before confronting Jerec.
 Partially empowered by the Valley, Jerec battles Kyle, but is ultimately defeated.

 If Kyle has followed the Dark Side, he executes Jerec and takes over the new Empire with Sariss at his side.
 If Kyle has followed the Light Side, he spares Jerec, having overcome his desire for revenge, but the Dark Jedi tries to attack him from behind, forcing Kyle to kill him.
-He then reunites with Jan and builds monuments in the Valley to honour his father and Rahn.
+He then reunites with Jan and builds monuments in the Valley to honor his father and Rahn.